helmuthdu/automate-frontend-workflow/README.md

           wait-for-processing: true
 ```

-After creating this workflow you can go to your GitHub repo and run it manually to check the results.
+After creating this workflow, you can go to your GitHub repo and run it manually to check the results.
 You can trigger this action by clicking in the `Actions` Tab -> `Code scanning` Workflow -> `Run workflow` Dropdown -> `Run workflow` Button.

 ![github_trigger_action.png](docs/public/github_trigger_action.png)

-To see the result go to the `Security` -> `Code scanning` session.
+To see the result, go to the `Security` -> `Code scanning` session.

 ![github_code_analysis_report.png](docs/public/github_code_analysis_report.png)

-The missing part is that these checks should also run on any code which will be submitted thru a PR in the project and block any change which does not follow the required rules.
+The missing part is that these checks should also run on any code which will be submitted through a PR in the project and block any change which does not follow the required rules.

 #### Linters